AVJdataminer/content_dev/Intro_python_jupyter.md

 In this program, you will be programming in Python 3.
 This is the latest version of the language and the one you'd be most likely to use on the job.
 However, Python 2 is still used, and it's not always compatible with Python 3!
 You don't need to understand all [the details](https://wiki.python.org/moin/Python2orPython3) of this incompatibility right now.
 But you should know this: if you're ever executing code that you found online and it's not working properly, the problem could be that the code was written for Python 2.
 Before troubleshooting anything else, check whether the code was written for Python 2 or Python 3.

-## Standard library functions
+## The Python Standard Library functions
-A feature of modern programming languages is a library of standard functions.
+A feature of modern programming languages is a library of standard functions built-in.
 This allows users to work with a set of standard, well-tested and optimised functions for performing common tasks rather than writing our own.
 The use of  libraries results in more efficient programs written in less time.

 Python has a substantial [standard library](https://docs.python.org/3/library/) where a slue of pre-built functions are available for use upon installation.
 An example of a function provided in the standard library is `type()` this function returns the data type of the input object to the user.
 Functions with similar purposes are organized into *Modules*.
 For example the Standard Python Library contains the [`math`](https://docs.python.org/3/library/math.html#module-math "math: Mathematical functions (sin() etc.).") module which contains the following types of mathematical functions and constants: